 Selecting the Right Newspaper for UPSC:

 The very first thing that you need to do is to select the right newspapers.
-You can go through newspapers like Dainik Jagran ePaper which is available in Hindi language and The Hindu PDF that is English language daily newspaper.
+You can go through newspapers like Dainik Jagran ePaper which is available in the Hindi language and The Hindu PDF that is an English language daily newspaper.

 But often going through the whole newspaper each day can waste much of your time.
-Hence, the best way is to select the right topics and go through it.
+Hence, the best way is to select the right topics and go through them.
 One of the ways is to understand the syllabus of UPSC well.
 When you have understood the syllabus properly, you can understand which topic in the newspaper is suitable for your preparation.
 You should note these topics down and should go through them.
 This will help you in going through all the necessary topics in the newspapers without wasting much of your time.

 Making Notes from Newspaper for UPSC